-Methane concentration will be checked at the following locations at the hazardous waste drop-off center:
+Methane concentration will be checked at the following locations at the hazardous waste drop-off center, leachate treatment facility, chemical containers, electronics containers, and paint containers:

-- At any cracks in the concrete slab or flooring. - In any ground-level cabinets. - At all electrical outlets inside and outside the building. - At electrical panels inside and outside the building.
+- At any cracks in the concrete slab or flooring. - In any ground-level cabinets.

+- At all electrical outlets inside and outside the building. - At electrical panels inside and outside the building.